 The son of baseball great, Bill Rigney, Tom is a native of the Bay Area.
-His musical career began after he finished his graduate studies at Harvard University, where he received a Masters degree in Fine Arts.
+His musical career began after he finished his graduate studies at Harvard University, where he received a Masters Degree in Fine Arts.

 Tom first rose to prominence in the music scene as the leader/fiddler of the legendary Bluegrass/Western Swing band, Back in the Saddle.
 He won a Bammie award in 1981 for the band’s debut recording.
 He also wrote their hit song, “Time and Again”, which rode the country music charts in the Bay Area for many weeks, no small achievement for an independent release.

 And now, with the broadening and deepening of his composing skills, and the refinement of his virtuoso technique on the violin, Tom Rigney steps out as the focal point of Flambeau, and as the creator of most the band’s music.
-The strong Cajun/zydeco influence is still present, as are the irresistible dance grooves that have been his specialty for twenty years.
+The strong Cajun/zydeco influence is still present, as are the irresistible dance grooves that have been his specialty for more than thirty years.
 But there is also a deepening of the emotional range of his music and a concentration on creating moving and memorable melodies in a wide range of styles–he has literally become a “singer” on the violin.
 The music bursts with the energy of the bayou one minute, turns passionate with a gypsy tune the next; it can raise the roof with a Celtic reel and then touch the heart with a beautiful waltz; it can drive deep into the heart of the Blues or evoke echoes of Eastern Europe or the coast of Spain.

-There is no question that Rigney has become one of the premier blues and roots music violinists in the world, and continues to be a prolific composer of powerfully compelling music for the violin, music whose influences come from an extremely wide range of musical styles within the broad boundaries of American Roots Music.
+There is no question that Rigney has become one of the premier blues and roots music violinists in the world, and he continues to be a prolific composer of powerfully compelling music for the violin, music whose influences come from a wide range of musical styles within the broad boundaries of American Roots Music.
 As a composer, as a violinist, as a band leader, Tom Rigney is a true American original.